falconry/falcon/docs/api/routing.rst

             """Search for a route that matches the given partial URI.

             Args:
-                uri(str): The requested path to route
+                uri(str): The requested path to route.

             Keyword Args:
-                req(Request): The Request object that will be passed to the routed responder
+                req(Request): The Request object that will be passed to the routed responder.

+                    Note:
+                        The `req` keyword argument was added in version 1.2.
+To ensure backwards-compatibility, routers
+                        that do not implement this argument are still supported.

             Returns:
-                tuple: A 4-member tuple composed of (resource, method_map, params, uri_template), or ``None`` if no route matches the requested path
+                tuple: A 4-member tuple composed of (resource, method_map, params, uri_template), or ``None`` if no route matches the requested path.

-            Note:
-                The `req` keyword argument was added in version 1.2, but routers which do not implement the interface are still supported.
             """

 A custom routing engine may be specified when instantiating